appukuttan-shailesh/CONECT-INT_website/content/slides/conect/index.md

 ## A transdisciplinary revolution

-- across several disciplines (physics, biology, robotics, psychiatry)
+- across several disciplines (physics, genetics, biology, robotics, psychiatry, ..)
-- and multiple scales (from short to long-term, from micro to macro, from theory to biology)
+- and multiple scales (from micro to macro, from short to long-term, from theory to biology)
 - new frontiers and {{% fragment %}}...new challenges{{% /fragment %}}

 {{< speaker_note >}}